Jashepp/customElements-mixinPropertiesAttributes/README.md

 ## Installation / Importing

-This library comes as an ES6 Module Script.
-It can be used within other Javascript ES6 Module Scripts, or in Classic Javascript Scripts.
+This library comes as a Module.
+It can be used within other Javascript Modules, or in Classic Javascript Scripts.

 **Install via NPM:** with the [NPM package][npm-url]
 ```